Sustainability

 Hazardous waste (Waste requiring special management) Total weight

-Hazardous waste (Waste requiring special management) Total weight (t) Japan: 16 sites
+Hazardous waste (Waste requiring special management) Total weight (t) Japan:107sites

 Click here for more information